Mythri532/docker/Readme2.md

 Services can be defined without pod selectors.
 For example, to point a service to another service in a different namespace or cluster.

-ClusterIP.
+**ClusterIP**.
 Exposes a service which is only accessible from within the cluster.

-NodePort.
+**NodePort**.
 Exposes a service via a static port on each node’s IP.

-LoadBalancer.
+**LoadBalancer**.
 Exposes the service via the cloud provider’s load balancer.

-ExternalName.
+**ExternalName**.
 Maps a service to a predefined externalName field by returning a value for the CNAME record.

 # Kubernetes — Service Types